pgRouting/pgrouting/doc/index.rst

 *******************************************************************************
-Topology functions
+:ref:`topology_functions`
 *******************************************************************************

-:ref:`topology_functions`

 -  :ref:`pgr_create_topology` -  to create a topology based on the geometry.
 -  :ref:`pgr_create_vert_table` - to reconstruct the vertices table based on the source and target information.
 -  :ref:`pgr_analyze_graph`  - to analyze the edges and vertices of the edge table.
 -  :ref:`pgr_analyze_oneway` - to analyze directionality of the edges.
 -  :ref:`pgr_node_network`  -to create nodes to a not noded edge table.

 .. toctree::
    :hidden: